magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 <h2 id="shared-access">SHARED ACCESS: GRANT PRIVILEGES FOR OTHER USERS TO ACCESS YOUR ACCOUNT</h2>

-You may grant limited access to your account for other Adobe Commerce account holders.
+You may grant limited access to your account for other Magento account holders.
 In particular, using the **shared access** functionality, you may provide privileges for trusted employees and service providers to use your Help Center account so that they could work with your support tickets.

 You can provide and manage shared access using your Magento account page at [https://account.magento.com](https://account.magento.com/).